turingschool/front-end-curriculum/postwork/index.md

 If you don't want to download a pdf, check out the easier to browse 2016 version [here](https://www.frontendhandbook.com/)

+Review this book when you're feeling imposter syndrome coming on.
+Think about how many of the topics listed here you already know!

+Dig in to some of the resources and review.

 #### [30 Day Vanilla JS Coding Challenge](https://javascript30.com/)

 Build 30 things in 30 days with 30 tutorials.
 No frameworks.
 No compilers.
 No libraries.
 No boilerplace.

 Make sure your fundamentals don't atrophy.

+Do these challenges.
+Post your results in your cohort channel.

-## Community and Professional Skills
+## Community and Professional Skills Resources

 #### Blog